michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0061.md

 - n: touching with the tongue
 - v: move with or cause to move with a whistling or hissing sound
 ### Family
-lap: lapful, lapped, lapping, laps+;lapful: lapfuls;lapping: lappings
+- lap: lapful, lapped, lapping, laps+
+- lapful: lapfuls
+- lapping: lappings
 ### Examples
 - “It’s amazing,” Elliott said as she watched her mom do laps around the 135-foot mini track inside the physical therapy gym.
 - We rented a car for our five-day stay and did not need GPS; a map in the lap worked fine.